edakturk14/speed-run-ethereum/README.md

 - there are different options you can uses when sending eth: send(), transfer(), and call().
 Here's a more info on the [topic](https://github.com/scaffold-eth/scaffold-eth/tree/send-ether-reentrancy).
 And a short quote:
 'recommended method for sending ether is the verbose: """ (bool sent, bytes memory _data) = msg.sender.call{value:a mount}(""); require(sent, "Failed to send Ether");` """'
 (also over [here](https://blockchain-academy.hs-mittweida.de/courses/solidity-coding-beginners-to-intermediate/lessons/solidity-2-sending-ether-receiving-ether-emitting-events/topic/sending-ether-send-vs-transfer-vs-call/) it states that call is the recommended way to send eth)
+(I used transfer in my contract, and after researching more learned that the call function whould have been a better way)